XinArkh/Bresenham-line-circle-with-antialiasing/README.md

 # Bresenham with antialiasing
 ![](./interface.png)

-A simple Qt application to show Bresenham Algorithm in drawing lines and circles, with optional anti-aliasing.
+A simple Qt application to show Bresenham Algorithm in drawing lines and circles, with optional anti-aliasing mode.

+## Usage

+Qt Version: Desktop Qt 5.12.9 MSVC2017 64bit.

+A x64 release is uploaded to this repository, try it free.

 ## Shortcut Keys